rgvxlens/Braswell-EDGAR-Linux-Fixes/README.md

 # Fix sound on Braswell-based Chromebooks running Linux

 All thanks to [this post](https://askubuntu.com/questions/974073/no-audio-on-acer-chromebook-14-under-ubuntu-17-10) for the fix.
 Tested on Kubuntu 20.04 on an Acer Chromebook 14 CB3-431.
+None of the other fixes worked for me, but this one did, so give it a go!

 ## Installation
 ### 1. Fixing Audio via Speakers